Progyny (PGNY) Crashes After Losing Significant Client - Hagens Berman

+On September 19, 2024, analysts at JMP Securities reportedly downgraded Progyny to Market Perform from Outperform based on the company’s loss of a significant client and elevated attrition concerns.

-On September 18, 2024, after the market closed, Progyny announced that it “was recently notified by a significant client (the ‘Client’) that the Client has elected to exercise a 90-day option to terminate its services agreement with the Company, effective as of January 1, 2025.”
-This news sent the price of its shares crashing as much as 43% lower during intraday trading.
+The analyst downgrade came a day after Progyny revealed that one of its major clients had elected to exercise a 90-day option to terminate its services agreement with the company, effective as of January 1, 2025.
+This news sent the price of its shares crashing nearly 33% over a single trading day.

+“PGNY has enjoyed retention rates approaching 100% for several years, so the loss of PGNY’s largest client causes us to appropriately contemplate the potential for lower retention rates going forward,” JMP Securities reportedly said.

+JMP Securities reported that the client, which represents ~670K members as of June 30, consisted of 12% and 13% of the revenue for the half year, and full year periods, respectively.

 Investigation Into Progyny (PGNY):